Originally posted on my Twitter in Indonesian ππ» Link to thread

 β

-When I started working here, I also decided to create my own Notion page to write what I learned and use it as a reflection material.
-Finally, I decided to make it public by sharing it on Twitter and personal blog.
+When I started working here, I also decided to create my own Notion page to write what I learned and use it as reflective material.
+Finally, I decided to make it public by sharing it on Twitter and my personal blog.

-By rewriting it as a reflection material, it really helps to remember what I was learned.
+By rewriting it as reflective material, really helps to remember what I learned.

 End of thread.
 Thank you for reading.